-Our staff and advisors are also highly knowledgeable and have undergone extensive training.
-They have decades of combined experience working with international students like you, and will make sure that you get the most out of your time studying at the UW.
+Our staff and advisors have decades of combined experience and extensive training in working with international students like you.
+They'll make sure that you get the most out of your time studying at the UW.

-See below to learn more about a few of the IELP staff members who are available to help answer your questions and make sure your needs have been met.
+See below to learn more about a few of the IELP staff members who are available to help answer your questions and make sure your needs are met.